Characters and transfer maps via categorified traces: Higher categorical traces

 \end{defn} \begin{rmk} For simplicity, we will sometimes suppress the twist equivalence from the notation when writing down a (generalized) trace. \end{rmk} We now give several examples of dimensions and traces.
 For an extensive discussion of symmetric monoidal traces, including more examples, we refer the reader to \cite{PontoShulman}.

 \begin{example} When $X=\one$, the trace of $f\colon Z \to Y$ is simply $f$ itself:

 \end{example}

 \begin{example} When $\cC = \cD(R)$ is the derived $\infty$-category of a commutative ring $R$, the notions of dimension and trace reduce to the notions of \textit{Euler characteristic} and \textit{Lefschetz number} of endomorphisms of perfect complexes.
-Similarly one recovers Euler characteristics and Lefschetz numbers of endomorphisms of finite CW-complexes by taking $\cC$ to be the $\infty$-category of spectra. \end{example} \begin{example}[Field trace] Consider a finite field extension $K \to L$.
+Similarly, when $\Cc = \Sp$ is the $\infty$-category of spectra and $X = \SS[A]$ is the suspension spectrum of a finite CW-complex $A$, one recovers the Euler characteristic of $A$ and the Lefschetz numbers of endomorphisms of $A$. \end{example} \begin{example}[Field trace] Consider a finite field extension $K \to L$.
 The generalized trace of the multiplication map $L \tensor_K L \to L$ is a $K$-linear map

 known as the \textit{field trace} of $L$ over $K$.
 It sends an element $\alpha \in L$ to the trace of the endomorphism $m_{\alpha}\colon L \to L$ given by multiplication by $\alpha$.

 More generally, if $k$ is a commutative ring and $R$ is a dualizable $k$-algebra, applying the generalized trace construction to the multiplication map $R \tensor_k R \to R$ gives a $k$-linear trace map $\tr_{R/k}\colon R \to k$. \end{example}